brunokoga/Montevideo/ultimateCampaign_dir/kingdomsAndWar/kingdomBuilding.md

 **Start Your Treasury** .
 The build points you have left over from starting your first settlement make up your initial Treasury.

 **Determine Your Kingdom's Attributes** .
 Your initial Economy, Loyalty, and Stability scores are based on the kingdom's alignment and the buildings your settlement has.
-(If you start with more than one settlement, include all the settlements in this reckoning.
+(If you start with more than one settlement, include all the settlements in this reckoning.)

-Once you've completed these steps, move on to [Kingdom Turn Sequence](ultimateCampaign/kingdomsAndWa_dir/kingdomTurnSequence.
+Once you've completed these steps, move on to [Kingdom Turn Sequence](ultimateCampaig_dir/kingdomsAndWar/kingdomTurnSequence).

 ## Capital City

 A kingdom should have a capital city—the seat of your power.
 Your first settlement is your capital.
-If you want to designate a different settlement as the capital, you may do so in Step 7 of the [Edict phase](ultimateCampaign/kingdomsAndWa_dir/kingdomTurnSequence#_edict-phase).
+If you want to designate a different settlement as the capital, you may do so in Step 7 of the [Edict phase](ultimateCampaig_dir/kingdomsAndWar/kingdomTurnSequence#_edict-phase).
 Your capital city primarily comes into play if your kingdom loses hexes.
 If you change the capital city, attempt a Stability check.
 Success means Unrest increases by 1; failure means Unrest increases by 1d6.

 ## Leadership Roles